 - Remove leaves from mint and parsley.
 Chop mint and parsley into very fine chopped pieces.

 - Add onions, smashed garlic, tomato, bell pepper, fresh mint, fresh parsley, spicy pepper, cumin, coriander, salt, and black pepper to a large bowl.
 Add lemon juice and tomato paste.

 - Add ground meat to the bowl with the chopped veggies.
 Mix all of the ingredients together with your hands.

 - Cut Baladi bread into two halves.

 - Stuff meat mixture into the Baladi bread.
 Do not add too much meat.
 Just enough for a thin layer inside.
-The amount will vary depending on the size of the bread.
+For a 10″ (25 cm) diameter pita, I use about 1/4 cup of meat mixture in each pita half (so 1/2 cup for the whole pita).
+However, the amount will vary depending on the size of the bread.

 - On a cookie sheet, add a layer of parchment paper.